 </div>

-In the first <div>, space is set between the border and outside elements but in the second one it is between the boder and text.
+In the first <div>, space is set between the border and outside elements but in the second one it is between the border and text.
+Third one is a combination of both.

 Hope this will help.